The Amazing Panda Adventure

 The inciting incident occurs at 10 minutes when Poachers attack the reserve and steal a baby panda.
 Dr. Tyler is injured trying to stop them, creating an urgent crisis that Ryan witnesses..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Ryan makes the active choice to join Ling on a dangerous journey into the wilderness to track down the poachers and rescue the baby panda, leaving the safety of the reserve., moving from reaction to action.
+This reveals the protagonist's commitment to Ryan makes the active choice to join Ling on a dangerous journey into the wilderness to track down the poachers and rescue the baby panda, leaving the safety of the reserve., moving from reaction to action.

 The Collapse moment at 63 minutes (75% through) represents the emotional nadir.
 Here, The poachers corner Ryan and Ling at a dangerous cliff edge.
 They recapture the baby panda and separate the kids.
-Ryan faces the real possibility of death and failure, having lost both the panda and Ling., demonstrates the protagonist at their lowest point.
+Ryan faces the real possibility of death and failure, having lost both the panda and Ling., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 80% of the runtime.
 Ryan reunites with Ling and discovers that authorities are closing in.
 He synthesizes survival skills learned from Ling with his own resourcefulness, forming a final plan to outsmart the poachers., demonstrating the transformation achieved throughout the journey.